Contact Us

 2. LOOK: Next, look at the hang tag to see if its form and content meet NFPA 25 specifications 4.1.9.1 and 4.1.9.2 (a permanently marked metal or rigid plastic information sign including location served, auxiliary drains, location of antifreeze and location of heat tape) and 4.1.10 (an antifreeze information sign indicating the manufacture type and brand, concentration by volume and volume of solution).

-3. CHECK: Finally, use the listed antifreeze’s installation guide to confirm that the listed antifreeze used is compliant with the building’s occupancy and pipe materials.
+3. CHECK: Finally, use freezemaster antifreeze’s installation guide to confirm that the listed antifreeze used is compliant with the building’s occupancy and pipe materials.
 Remember that each listed antifreeze product has a unique listing.
 Keeping the installation guide on your device will let you quickly inspect compliance.

 Freezemaster antifreeze in testing beakers